 If you had asked me to write 500 words a day, seven days a week, I would have choked.
 How would I even come up with that many ideas?
 Yet here I am, sailing well past the 500-word mark without even thinking about it.
 It’s because I’m driven.
 So are you, for the things that matter.

 Having a purpose is the ultimate lifestyle upgrade.
 It forces you to dig deeper, think deeper and live deeper.
 And it’s easy!
 That’s the shocking part – how natural discipline is when it aligns with what you truly want.
 What’s harder is getting started, though, so once you know what you want to do, work towards it every day.
 You’ll quickly find that breaks are harder than working.

-Invest in Awakened Thought and your inner mind will invest in you:
+Invest in Awakened Thought (by paying whatever you want) and your inner mind will invest in you: